Deep Neural Networks with ReLU-Sine-Exponential Activations Break Curse of Dimensionality in Approximation on H\"older Class: Introduction

 \section{Introduction}

 In recent years, deep learning has aroused great interest among mathematicians.
-How to approximate some common function classes with neural network is an important theoretical subject in this field.
-Some early works can be dated back to 1980s \cite{cybenko1989approximation,hornik1989multilayer,hornik1991approximation,pinkus1999approximation}.
-Those results are mainly focus on sigmoidal networks, i.e., whose activation functions are sigmoidal functions.
-Recently, $\relu$ networks are attached great interest due to its superior empirical performances in nowadays learning tasks\cite{krizhevsky2012imagenet}.
-Comparing to sigmoidal networks, $\relu$ networks does not suffer from the vanishing gradient problem \cite{glorot2011deep}.
+How to approximate some common function classes with neural network is an important theoretical issue in this field.
+Some early works can be dated back to the 1980s \cite{cybenko1989approximation,hornik1989multilayer,hornik1991approximation,pinkus1999approximation}.
+These results are mainly focused on sigmoidal networks, i.e., the activation functions are sigmoidal functions.
+Recently, $\relu$ networks are attached great interest due to its superior empirical performances in nowadays learning tasks \cite{krizhevsky2012imagenet}.
+Comparing to sigmoidal networks, $\relu$ networks do not suffer from the vanishing gradient problem \cite{glorot2011deep}.
 Moreover, the $\relu$ is easy to compute and improves the ability of data representation \cite{bengio2013representation}.
 In \cite{yarotsky2017error}, Yarotsky firstly shows how to construct a $\relu$ network to achieve any approximation accuracy by the idea of Taylor expansion.
 Suzuki then shows that the $\relu$ networks can also be built up based on the classical approximation results of B-spline \cite{suzuki2018adaptivity}.
 From a different point of view, Shen et al. construct $\relu$ networks to achieve any given accuracy by explicitly adjusting the depths and widths \cite{shen2019deep,lu2020deep}.
 Readers are also referred to some other excellent works related to ReLU networks \cite{schmidt2020nonparametric,guhring2020error,liang2016deep,lu2017expressive,gribonval2019approximation}.

-Unfortunately, all those results of $\relu$ networks suffer from curse of dimensionality \cite{donoho2000high}, which is a term commonly used to describe of the difficulty of the problem depending on of the dimension exponentially.
+Unfortunately, all those results of $\relu$ networks suffer from the curse of dimensionality { in approximation} \cite{donoho2000high}, which is a term commonly used to describe of the difficulty of the problem depending on of the dimension exponentially.
 In the case of network approximation, it is usually reflected in the fact that the size of the network is exponentially dependent on the approximation error.
-In fact, Yarotsky already proves that $\relu$ networks cannot escape curse of dimensionality by constructing a lower bound for network size, which is based on the VC dimension of $\relu$ networks \cite{yarotsky2017error}.
+In fact, Yarotsky already proves that $\relu$ networks cannot escape the curse of dimensionality { in approximation} by constructing a lower bound for network size, which is based on the VC dimension of $\relu$ networks \cite{yarotsky2017error}.